 - Fanciful names: Kodak

-On filling of the trademark application, the applicant by the virtue of filing of the application can use with the mark.
-On approval of the trademark application by the registrar the owner can use to represent the registered use of the trademark.
+On the filing of the trademark application, the applicant by the virtue of the filing of the application can use the mark.
+On approval of the trademark application by the registrar, the owner can use to represent the registered user of the trademark.

-In India, the application for the registration of trademark can be provided in five registries, i.e. Delhi, Mumbai, Ahmedabad, Kolkata and Chennai subject to the territorial jurisdiction.
-The territorial jurisdiction with respect to the filing application is decided keeping in mind the principle base of the applicant, in case of foreign applicant, application to be filed where the applicant’s agents or attorney is situated.
+In India, the application for the registration of a trademark can be provided in five registries, i.e. Delhi, Mumbai, Ahmedabad, Kolkata, and Chennai subject to the territorial jurisdiction.
+The territorial jurisdiction with respect to the filing application is decided to keep in mind the principle base of the applicant, in case of the foreign applicant, application to be filed where the applicant’s agents or attorney is situated.

-Any lawful proprietor and bona-fide user of a trademark can make the application for registration of trademark.
-If the user is a prior user of the mark, he needs to submit an affidavit along the evidences to support such claim.
+Any lawful proprietor and bonafide user of a trademark can make the application for registration of a trademark.
+If the user is a prior user of the mark, he needs to submit an affidavit along with the evidence to support such a claim.
 Trademark application in the prescribed form TM-A which provides details of the Trade Mark is submitted before the Registry

 International Filing of Trademark

 The second option is to file through the Madrid Protocol.
-Madrid Protocol application procedure is a system, by which the applicants can file registration application in various jurisdiction provided the state is a member to the protocol.
-However, it is important to note, that priority has to be claimedwithin six months.
+Madrid Protocol application procedure is a system, by which the applicants can file registration applications in various jurisdictions provided the state is a member of the protocol.
+However, it is important to note, that priority has to be claimed within six months.